devcode1981/File-Provider-Storage/README.md

 - `rake teaspoon` to run the teaspoon test suite
 - `rake gitlab:test` to run all the tests

+Note: Both `rake spinach` and `rake spec` takes significant time to pass.
+Instead of running full test suite locally you can save a lot of time by running a single test or directory related to your changes.
+After you submit merge request CI will run full test suite for you.
+Green CI status in the merge request means full test suite is passed.

 Note: You can't run `rspec .` since this will try to run all the `_spec.rb` files it can find, also the ones in `/tmp`